appINPP/root2data/README.md

 ## Abstract

 This repository provides a Python toolset for converting ROOT files to another format.
-It includes functionalities for reading data from ROOT files and saving them as other file formats.
+It includes functionalities for reading data from ROOT files branches and saving them as other file formats.

 Additionally, we can explore the file structure & print a dataframe.
+Furthermore, the mutual compatibility and installation of the Python packages used to read and convert .root files ensure minimal dependency conflicts

 **<ins>The scope of this work, was to create a general tool for converting ROOT files to other formats.</ins>**

+## Usage

+1) _Directory Structure_ - Construct the following directories in your project:
+    - data/root: Ensure that you have this directory containing ROOT files.
+    - data/h5: Directory where HDF5 files will be saved (if not present it will be created).
+    - data/sqlite: Directory where SQLite files will be saved (if not present it will be created).
+    - data/parquet: Directory where Parquet files will be saved (if not present it will be created).

+2) _User Interface_ -  Upon running the script, you'll be prompted to choose one of the following options:
+    - Read a HDF5 | SQLite | Parquet file
+    - Convert ROOT files to HDF5 | SQLite | Parquet
+    - Exit the program.

 ## Project structure: